 Lunch and Learn: Gender Identity, Sexual Orientation and Pronouns

-π To view the slides used for this session, click here!
+π Link: To view the slides used for this session, click here!

 Walk In My Shoes Session: Gender Identity - Transgender, Nonbinary, and Intersex

-π Where: Baby Bell, Liverpool Women's Hospital OR MS Teams
+π Where: Baby Bell, Liverpool Women's Hospital OR Microsoft Teams

 LGBT+ Foundation, History of HIV and its impact on LGBTQ+ people